 At Basketball Immersion we prefer using the term player development instead of skill training.
 This may be semantics to some, but we value the differentiation.
 Player development is a holistic and comprehensive approach.
 It accounts for other important factors that go into the growth of a player.
 It also avoids the repetitions of highly context specific moves often taught on-air and in isolation.
 Player development involves:

-- Athletic development, as this affects the range of motion, strength, coordination and much more for players to perform particular technical moves.
+- Athletic development and opening up degrees of freedom, as this affects the solution space and range of motion, strength, coordination etc that players have to use particular solutions

-Player development is therefore a much richer term than skill training for defining how coaches aim to better serve players.
+Player development is therefore a much richer term for helping players improve on and off the court, rather than the punitive skill training approach.

 Situation vs. Move Based Development

 Skill training is often move-based rather than situational-based.
 This is the biggest problem with many of the skill training curriculums that are used by skill trainers.
-The curriculums are move-based, rather than situational based.
 Instead of players being taught isolated on-air moves, it is arguably more beneficial for players to develop a range of competencies that allow the player to experience success in game situations that happen more often.
 The goal is to give players not one solution, but multiple solutions that they can select, in known, and novel situations.

 What good is a finishing move on-air if a player doesn’t know how to use it in a game against defenders?